7 of the Biggest Problems with the Music Industry?

 With this new consumer-centric power emerges a need for the music industry to recalibrate its composure.

 Many promotional practices in the music industry that were useful in the past are no longer effective or relevant.

 Who needs radio airplay when landing on the right Spotify playlist can get you the visibility and exposure needed to succeed?

-These changes are pivotal the rise and fall of icons and enterprises.
-Musicians have suddenly realized that the freedom from record labels came with a gargantuan task of self-driven revamps and overhauls to survive.
+These changes are pivotal to the rise and fall of icons and enterprises.
+Musicians have suddenly realized that the freedom from record labels comes with a gargantuan task of self-driven revamps and overhauls to survive.

 Did all these changes occur effortlessly and organically?